Donrwalsh/curiouser-paradox/train-of-thought.md

 Moved some physical hardware around which somehow resulted in the Pi getting a new ip address (and perhaps finally adhering to the static ip I had set aside for it) which requires a change of the in-code angular environment details.
 Would love that in a .env somewhere, and I'm pretty sure I have that as a todo elsewhere in this doc.

+- [ ] Single field-match validator that takes in a boolean declaring if they should or shouldn't match.

+Spent some time starting the new comic form.
+Went a little deep on the indexes input and landed on what feels like a much cleaner forms approach that I'd like to bring over to the password reset form.
+I'm also interested in checking my field-match validators to see if I can handle them better, because comparing them to the one I'm using in the new comic component, they feel very much like overkill.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/